juliawiggeshoff/supermatrix-tree/README.md

 You should see `run_ml-supermatrix-tree.sh` within the path where the folders config/, resources/, results/, and workflow/ are, together with files README.md and environment.yaml

-Remember to `mkdir -p cluster_logs` before running for the first time
+Remember to `mkdir cluster_logs` before running for the first time

 Finally, run:

 `qsub run_ml-supermatrix-tree.sh`

-# Finishing the workflow: report.zip
+# Finishing the workflow: report.html

-Upon successfully finishing the analyses, Snakemake will **automatically** generate a compressed report in the working directory, `report.zip.`
+Upon successfully finishing the analyses, Snakemake will **automatically** generate a compressed report in the working directory, `report.html`

 It describes the used software versions, the commands, and paths to in and output files.